boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

 2. The frontend, using `Pyside6 <https://doc.qt.io/qtforpython-6/quickstart.html>`_.
 Pyside6 has a designer tool
 which allows to create user interfaces and it is translated to python directly.

-Using Flask, the toolkit will be user interface agnostic, then you can decide change it and use a WebUI for instance as user interface.
+Using Flask, the toolkit becomes interface agnostic, then you can decide change it and use a WebUI for instance as user interface.

 Toolkit architecture